TasbihJ/cis1051work/preposal (2).md

 # Preproposal

 ## What idea(s) do you have for your final project?
- A webpage of scenic timelapses (cloud movement, rain) or an app with scenic backgrounds with a quote Use the mobile track to create an app
+ A webpage of scenic timelapses (cloud movement, rain) A discord bot
+ Use the mobile track to create an app